bpalagi/jarvis/blog.md

 * would like to change the conversation history tab on front end to be a live, interactive dashboard including transcription, summary, ask and guide functionality
 * search doesn't seem to work yet, can we implement this as bringing us to the most relevant location within a conversation history?

-now go try cluely ( i think there's a free trial )
-* see what they've got making it next level??